-Marathon bombing film productions won't detail tax credits
+How much are marathon bombing films getting in tax credits?

-BOSTON (AP) — Hollywood films about the 2013 Boston Marathon bombings shot on location at the finish line and other landmarks last year to bring the story to the silver screen, but not all the for-profit productions have been forthcoming about the taxpayer-funded benefits they’re seeking or have already received for filming in Massachusetts.
+BOSTON (AP) — Hollywood films about the 2013 Boston Marathon bombings shot on location last year to bring the story to the silver screen, but not all the for-profit productions have been forthcoming about the taxpayer-funded benefits they’re seeking or have already received for filming in Massachusetts.

 “Patriots Day,” the $40 million film starring Mark Wahlberg that opened nationwide Jan.
 13, sought state film tax credits, but production officials declined to provide more details when asked by The Associated Press.